 The front page of my binder is my reason for homeschooling.
-It reminds me on rough days why we are doing – this why are choose to homeschool our children with secular curriculum when it could be easier to to send them to public school.
+It reminds me on rough days why we are homeschooling.
+Why we choose to homeschool our children with secular curriculum when it could be easier to send them to public school.

 - goals and plans for the year — outcomes to reach

 - schedule — what you work on each day

 Using dividers clearly labeled for each section, you can quickly flip to the subject that you are going to be working on next.
 Within each subject use dividers to separate each child’s work and instructions unless they are working on them together.

 Reporting to our school board last year was the least stressful reporting yet, because I had my homeschool binder organization, everything was ready to go.
 Once a month I sit down with our binders and move four weeks of IG pages from our huge BookShark binder to my smaller planner binder.

 I move the work samples I want to keep for each child to their portfolio binders.
 Simple and not time-consuming– just the way I like it.